Gillian Lynne Theatre

-The Gillian Lynne Theatre (formerly New London Theatre) is a West End theatre located on the corner of Drury Lane and Parker Street in Covent Garden, in the London Borough of Camden.
-The Winter Garden Theatre formerly occupied the site until 1965.
-On 1 May 2018, the theatre was officially renamed the Gillian Lynne Theatre in honour of Gillian Lynne.
+The Gillian Lynne Theatre (formerly the New London Theatre) is a West End theatre located on the corner of Drury Lane and Parker Street in Covent Garden in the London Borough of Camden.
+The Winter Garden Theatre occupied the site until 1965.
+On 1 May 2018, the theatre was officially renamed the Gillian Lynne Theatre in honour of choreographer Gillian Lynne.
 It is the first theatre in the West End of London to be named after a non-royal woman.

 Previous buildings

 The modern theatre is built on the site of previous taverns and music hall theatres, where a place of entertainment has been located since Elizabethan times.
 Nell Gwynn was associated with the tavern, which became known as the Great Mogul by the end of the 17th century, and presented entertainments in an adjoining hall, including "glee clubs" and "sing-songs".
 The Mogul Saloon was built on the site in 1847, which was sometimes known as the "Turkish Saloon" or the "Mogul Music Hall."
 In 1851, it became the Middlesex Music Hall, known as The Old Mo.
-This in turn was rebuilt as the New Middlesex Theatre of Varieties, in 1911 by Frank Matcham for Oswald Stoll.
+This in turn was rebuilt as the New Middlesex Theatre of Varieties in 1911 by Frank Matcham for Oswald Stoll.

 In 1919, the theatre was sold to George Grossmith Jr. and Edward Laurillard, refurbished and reopened as the Winter Garden Theatre.
 They produced Kissing Time (1919, with a book by P. G. Wodehouse and Guy Bolton and music by Ivan Caryll), followed by A Night Out (1920), both starring Stanley Holloway.
 Grossmith and Laurillard also became managers of the Apollo Theatre in 1920.
-But expanding their operation caused Grossmith and Laurillard to end their partnership, with Grossmith retaining control of the Winter Garden.
+However, expanding their operation caused Grossmith and Laurillard to end their partnership, with Grossmith retaining control of the Winter Garden.